wadegood/func-my-first-app/README.md

 Using the Azure Extension in VSCode, we will provision a function app with an HTTP trigger.
 This will give us the necessary file structure that we will need for our function app.

+# Step 3: Create a virtual Python environment inside of the dev container.

+# Step 4: Understanding the Azure function project structure

+# Step 5: Debugging an Azure Function Project Locally

+# Step 5: Provisioning an Azure Function resource in the Azure Portal

+# Step 6: Deploying your Azure Function project to a Function App

+# Step 7: Debugging and testing a deployed function app